THIS TEXT IS BUT A BEGINNING ...

 17. Alien determination – scientific study groups

 To do science for human beings means: to turn scientific methods into tools apt to abolish the life-denying relations of production.
 To apply scientific methods (critique by practice) means: to review and to supersede [aufheben] and abolish all foundations and functions of bourgeois science by the method of dialectics.
-The practice of the SPK must not be misunderstood – as often happened – as an alternative directed against the ruling science (the science of those who rule) or even as an alternative directed against bourgeois psychiatry; rather, the SPK-practice constitutes not only critical reflection of this science, but in tendency the abolition and overcoming of it.
+The practice of the SPK must not be misunderstood – as it often happened – as an alternative directed against the ruling science (the science of those who rule) or even as an alternative directed against bourgeois psychiatry; rather, the SPK-practice constitutes not only critical reflection of this science, but in tendency the abolition and overcoming of it.
 Our starting point was that everything the consciousness contains, that every kind of knowledge is determined by upbringing and education and by habitualization in the one sense that every human life-energy all over has been coerced to be turned into a totalitarian functionalization for the capitalist system (that the development of the relations of production lags behind the development of the productive forces is a true expression of this fact).
 This alienated and alienating determination [Fremdbestimmung] can only be perceived and brought to consciousness in the process of its change and its abolishment by developing its progressive aspect: that is the consciousness of the single isolated people as social beings who realize that they have nothing to lose but their chains; that only through the negation of their being thoroughly nothing but products of this totalitarian alien determination the lonely and isolated ones find their collective self-realization [Selbstverwirklichung] by constituting the class of the ill ones as the revolutionary class.

 To those who don't need university studies as a preparation for their functioning in the economic process (meaning their more or less "qualified" exploitability, the so-called "profession") – and that is the overwhelming majority of the population – science represents and gives the tremendous impression of an alien force, which, therefore, they are not able to understand and which they are used to take for a social, even hostile force, they are unable to put under control, an impression that is quite consistent and in line with reality.
 It is essential to work out together with them, starting from their immediate needs, the contradictions between what science is in fact and reality and what is its utility or utility value as science for human beings.